vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 Executable
 -----------
-Once the requirements described in :ref:`requirements`, are installed and working correctly, the user can unzip the provided iDAVIE-v.zip, which contains the executables .exe (and other reference files).
+Once the requirements described in :ref:`requirements`, are installed and working correctly, the user can download and unzip the provided iDAVIE-v.zip, which contains the executable .exe (and other reference files).

 .. raw:: html